French Market Analysis

 Fuels

-Brent month-ahead oil contract prices fell from 71.78 $/bbl on September 30th to 71.63 on October 28th.
-From July 1, when the price was $86.60/bbl, to the end of October, this represents an almost 20% decline.
+Brent month-ahead oil contract prices increased from 71.63 $/bbl on October 28th to 73.28 $/bbl on November 28th.
+From July 1, when the price was $86.60/bbl, to the end of November, this represents an almost 20% decline.
 The geopolitical situation in the Middle East continues to play a key role in the up-and-down price trend.

 Future contracts trends